observIQ/terraform-provider-bindplane/docs/resources/bindplane_configuration.md

 subcategory: "Pipeline"
 description: |-
-  A Configuration is a combination of sources, processors, and destinations used by BindPlane OP to generate an agent configuration.
+  A Configuration is a combination of sources, processors, and destinations used by Bindplane to generate an agent configuration.
 ---

 # bindplane_configuration

-The `bindplane_configuration` resource creates a BindPlane configuration that can be applied to one or more managed agents.
+The `bindplane_configuration` resource creates a Bindplane configuration that can be applied to one or more managed agents.
 Configurations are a combination of [sources](./bindplane_source.md), [destinations](./bindplane_destination.md), and [processors](./bindplane_processor.md).